akdoingdevops/learninggit/README.md

 16.4. git diff <any commit id 1> <any commit id 2>  #this will help in analyzing diff between any last two commits in git

 16.5. git diff HEAD HEAD^ #this helps in showing diff between latest commit(HEAD) and latest but one(HEAD -1)

+16.6. git diff HEAD origin/master OR  git diff master origin/master  #this will help in analyzing difference between local repo changes and remote repo,where master/HEAD commit is latest commit in local repo and origin/master is state of remote repo > refer screenshot 16.6 below